microsoft/Application-Insights-Workbooks/README.md

 4. Select a template you are interested.<br/>
     ![Image of default template](https://github.com/Microsoft/Application-Insights-Workbooks/blob/master/_assets/Existing-Template.png)

 5. Modify report as you wish and click "Advanced Editor" button from the menu.
-Copy all contents and create a file with "your custom template name.template" extension.<br/>
+Copy all contents and create a file like "your custom template name.template".
+Please make sure file name ends with '.template'.<br/>
 ![Image of toolbar](https://github.com/Microsoft/Application-Insights-Workbooks/blob/master/_assets/Toolbar-AdvancedEditor.png)

 ## To create it from the existing template